sean-delcastillo/manifest-manager/README.md

 ### Remote Manifest

-Accepts a web URL that returns a JSON file that matches the format of Modrinth's mrpack `modrinth.index.json` file.
+Accepts a web URL that returns a JSON file that matches the format of mrpack's `modrinth.index.json` file.

 ### Local Manifest

-Accepts a local path of a mrpack file.
+Accepts a local path of a mrpack archive.

 ### Syncing

 If the file lists of the two loaded manifests are different then an option to pull the remote manifest down to sync the local manifest is available.
-This will copy the whole remote `modrinth.index.json` file to the local mrpack file.
+This will copy the whole remote `modrinth.index.json` file to the local mrpack archive.
 However, this should preserve the local overrides.